Natural Ways to Promote Optimal Fetal Positioning

 It isn’t uncommon for a baby to be in the “breech” or bottom down position in the weeks before giving birth.
 The problem with this is that in most situations in which a baby is breech, a cesarean or C-section is performed as natural birth becomes more difficult and potentially dangerous.
 What can you do, and is it possible to “flip” your baby into the head-down position?
 There are some natural ways to promote optimal fetal positioning including acupuncture and moxibustion – check out our video here.

 To begin with, what exactly is moxibustion?
-Used in traditional Chinese medicine, moxibustion is a gentle heat therapy that involves burning an herb, Artemisia Vulgaris, close to a specific acupuncture point on the feet that stimulates the baby to adjust naturally.
-When a baby is breech, this herb is compressed into a pole and used to warm a point located on the pinkie toe for about 15 or 20 minutes each day.
-Moxibustion is generally performed between one and two times per day over a period of about 10 days and is most effective when done during weeks 34 through 38.
-It is believed the heat created during moxibustion encourages the release of prostaglandins and placental estrogen, pregnancy hormones that stimulate the baby to move.
+Used in traditional Chinese medicine, moxibustion is a gentle heat therapy that utilizes an herb, Artemisia Vulgaris, applied to a specific acupuncture point on the feet that stimulates the baby to adjust naturally.
+When a baby is breech, this herb is compressed into a pole and used to warm a point located on the toe for about 15 or 20 minutes each day.
+Moxibustion is generally performed by the patient daily over a period of 10 days any time after 33 weeks gestation in combination with acupuncture every 2-3 days.
+It is believed that moxibustion encourages the release of prostaglandins and placental estrogen, pregnancy hormones that stimulate the baby to move.